Chapter 5:

 “What sort of spellcaster are you?
 The average wizard takes a month to learn a new spell.”

 “I’m kind of like Serana.
-I have fewer spells but I can use them indefinitely as far as I’m aware.”
+I have fewer spells, but I can use them indefinitely as far as I’m aware.”

 Alin, being the same gender as Serena, is responsible for giving the priestess a piggyback.

-Eric barely weighed anything, no surprises there.
+Eric barely weighs anything, no surprises there.

 We lugged the two corpses and an unconscious priestess to the cart.

-The last thing I envisioned was them turning into corpses before the day was over.
+When I set out with them earlier, the last thing I envisioned was them turning into corpses before the day was over.

 Not like I was close with them in the slightest.

-Though I definitely won’t be going on big adventures any time soon.
+Though I definitely won’t be going on big adventures anytime soon.
 Not that goblin slaying counts as a big adventure.

 Actually, we did kill like several hundred goblins and uncovered a large crystal cavern/ravine, but that’s besides the point.